IRAQ – The Trip

 Post-Saddam period (2003–present).
 In March-May 2003, the outskirts of Basra were the scene of some of the heaviest fighting, the city was taken on 6 April 2003, the first stop for the United States and the United Kingdom during the 2003 invasion of Iraq.
 British troops transferred control of Basra province to the Iraqi authorities in 2007.

-The economy is largely from oil (Iraq has the world’s 4th largest oil reserves estimated to be more 115 billion barrels).
+The economy is largely from oil (Iraq has the world’s 4th largest oil reserves estimated to be more than 115 billion barrels).
 Most of Iraq’s oil exports leave from Al Basrah Oil Terminal.

 Petrochemical industries include fertilizers, ethylene, caustic/chlorine, vinyl chloride monomer (VCM), polyvinyl chloride (PVC), and polyethylene.